WS-JSNA/ws-jsna-netlify/_reports/ssna-coastal.md

 Individuals and organisations who deliver, plan, and commission services in the coastal areas are invited to let us know if there is anything else they would like to see included; any questions they may have; or any suggestions on how improved outcomes could be achieved.
 Please contact <a href="mailto:publichealth@westsussex.gov.uk?subject=Coastal Health Inequalities Framework">Public Health</a> to provide your thoughts.

 There will be ongoing opportunities to contribute or comment on the framework.
 We will continue to analyse key information and data, and work with others, including academics, on this important area to keep the framework updated.
+Data updates will be made on this webpage.

 ## Downloads